eric-pierce/freshapi/README.md

 # FreshAPI
-A FreshRSS / Google Reader API Implementation for Tiny-Tiny RSS
+A FreshRSS / Google Reader API Plugin for Tiny-Tiny RSS

 ## Background
 Tiny-Tiny RSS is one of the most featureful and customizable self-hostable RSS Reader server implementations, but before the release of FreshAPI had two main API integrations: